Identifying Principal Stratum Causal Effects Conditional on a Post-treatment Intermediate Response: Discussion and Future Work

 We have proposed a method under the principal stratification framework to estimate causal effects of a treatment on a binary long-term endpoint conditional on a post-treatment binary marker in randomized controlled clinical trials.
 We also extend our method to address censored outcome data.
 In our motivating study, we demonstrate the causal effect of the new regimen in the long-term survival for patients who would achieve pCR.
 Other principal stratum causal effects can be estimated in a similar fashion.
 Our approach can play an important role in a sensitivity analysis.

 Identification of causal effects is achieved through two assumptions.
 First, a subject who responds under the control would respond if given the treatment.
 This monotonicity assumption could prove valuable \citep{bartolucci2011modeling} and can be justified in many scenarios that the additional therapy would help to improve the response.
-Second, a parametric model is used to describe the counterfactual response under the treatment for a control non-respondent.
-Both the future long-term outcome and a baseline covariate are predictors in this parametric model.
-It is required that the level of the covariates is at least of the same dimension of model parameters and the imposed linearity assumption is critical to identify and estimate those regression parameters.
+When the auxiliary variable $X$ is discrete, we can identify and estimate $\Pr\{S(1)=1|S(0)=0,X\}$ under the monotonicity assumption.
+Second, a parametric model is used to describe the counterfactual response under the treatment for a control non-respondent \citep{shepherd2006sensitivity}.
+Both the future long-term outcome and a baseline covariate are predictors in this parametric model. \cite{shepherd2006sensitivity} does not consider when the auxiliary $X$ is discrete, the parameters of model~\eqref{Model} can be identified when the level of the discrete covariate is at least of the same dimension of model parameters.
+Instead they perform sensitivity analyses by varying the values of those model parameters in order to estimate the causal estimands.
+It is recognized that no diagnostic tool is available to verify the validity of this counterfactual model.

-In the motivating dataset, we discretized a continuous baseline variable into several levels.
+In the motivating dataset, we discretize a continuous baseline variable into several levels.
 In practice, the linearity assumption may not hold.
-We would consider a two-pronged approach: (1) to estimate $G_L(x)$ and $G_R(x,y)$ by nonparametric estimates such as spline or kernel density estimates for a univariate continuous $X$; (2) to use a more flexible model for the counterfactual response such as a logistic regression with natural cubic spline with fixed and even-spaced knots along the domain of $X$.
+We would consider a two-pronged approach: 1) to estimate $G_L(x)$ and $G_R(x,y)$ by nonparametric estimates such as spline or kernel density estimates for a univariate continuous $X$; 2) to use a more flexible model for the counterfactual response such as a logistic regression with natural cubic spline with fixed and even-spaced knots along the domain of $X$.
 For each given $x$, we can still use the same probabilistic argument to link those estimates and the model parameters.
 The objective function would be a weighted sum of the squared difference of those probabilistic estimates.